-Our bush playgroups are located all over Melbourne, Mornington Peninsula and Phillip Island in various bush, beach and nature reserves.
+Our bush playgroups are located all over Melbourne, as well as on the Mornington Peninsula in various bush, beach and nature reserves.
 You can view our locations by visiting the bush playgroup page and bush kindy page.

 When can we book for the next term of bush playgroup?

 Do you offer casual sessions or a trial?

-For our term playgroups, we generally only accept full term bookings and no casual or trial attendance.
-However, do occasionally offer casual spots if the playgroup is not full.
+For our term playgroups, we only accept full term bookings and no casual or trial attendance.
+However, we do occasionally offer casual spots if the playgroup is not full.
 We do run casual playgroups over the school holidays and sometimes during the term for those families wanting to trial a playgroup.
 If you sign up for our newsletter then you will be notified when playgroup bookings open.

 How much does it cost to attend?

 The cost per week for our term playgroups is $20.00 per child and $10.00 extra (50% OFF) for each additional sibling.
 Each term has a different number of weeks so the cost of playgroup depends on how many weeks there are in the term.
 For example, Term 1 is usually 8 weeks but Term 4 is 11 weeks so there is a slightly higher price.

 For casual sessions, it is $30 per child.

 What age group is bush playgroup suitable for?

-The bush playgroups are suitable for children aged 1-5 years, however we welcome all ages around that age range so it really depends on you.
+The bush playgroups are suitable for children aged 1-5 years, however we welcome all ages around that age range.
 If you feel ready to join our playgroups then you are most certainly welcome.

-We also run Bush Kindy sessions for children aged 3+ that want something slightly more challenging and learning focused.
-These Bush Kindy sessions are good for those children that may have been coming for a while and are ready for the next step.
+We also run Bush Kindy sessions for children aged 3.5 years+ that want something slightly more challenging and learning focused.
+These Bush Kindy sessions are good for those children that may have been coming to playgroup for a year and are ready for the next step.